allrob23/pymop-artifacts-rv/pymop/README.md

 ### Command-line option 6:

---statistics_file: Specifies the path to a JSON or text file where the runtime verification statistics will be stored.
+`--statistics_file`: Specifies the path to a JSON or text file where the runtime verification statistics will be stored.

 ```bash
 pytest tests --statistics_file=PATH